Photo tours by topic

 Powell Butte is an extinct cinder cone volcano that has been transformed into a unique nature park with more than 611 acres and 10 miles of trails of hiking, biking, bird watching, and equestrian opportunities.

-The closest public transit is at SE 164th Ave and Powell Blvd.
+The closest public transit is TriMet bus #9 or bus 74, just east of SE 162nd Ave at Powell Blvd.
 From there one would turn onto 162nd Ave and walk uphill for a half mile, to reach the parking lot and new Visitor Center.
 If one drives, there are accessible parking spaces close to the Visitor Center where one will find drinking fountains and an accessible restroom.
 There is also parking for horse trailers, but in a separate lot.

 Around the Visitor Center, there are picnic benches, shady areas and interesting artistic displays.
 The Visitor Center was not yet open at our visit.
 Call for center hours, if interested.